Bhavikom/Android-Java-Interview-Quesions-Answer/README.md

     transient is a variables modifier used in serialization.
 At the time of serialization, if we don’t want to save value of a particular variable in a file, then we use transient keyword.
 When JVM comes across transient keyword, it ignores original value of the variable and save default value of that variable data type.

+**22. Data Types in Java(Primitve and Non-Primitive(Reference type)) ?**

+    1. Primitive Data Types:
+    A primitive data type is pre-defined by the programming language.
+The size and type of variable values are specified, and it has no additional methods.

+    2.Non-Primitive Data Types:
+    These data types are not actually defined by the programming language but are created by the programmer.
+    They are also called “reference variables” or “object references” since they reference a memory location which stores the data.

+    Primitive Data Types
+    Data types in Java are classified into 4 aspects as int, float, character and boolean.
+But, in general, there are 8 data types.
+They are as follows:

+    boolean data type
+    byte data type
+    char data type
+    short data type
+    int data type
+    long data type
+    float data type
+    double data type